 Pros

-- Gives you complete control over the brewing process
+- Gives you complete control

 - Easy to clean and maintain

-- Comes with a durable travel case
+- Durable travel case

 Cons